 Why people switch from Yamaha to Mercury

 The brand swap is not a casual decision.
 It costs more than a same-brand repower because the controls and rigging do not carry over.
 The customers who pull the trigger usually have one of four reasons.
+If you have not yet decided that repower is the right call at all, work through our repair, repower, or sell decision guide before pricing a brand switch.

 Local service.
 The closest Yamaha dealer is too far to be practical.
 This is the single biggest driver we see in the GTA, Kawarthas, and around Rice Lake.
 A motor you can't get serviced quickly is a motor that fails when you need it most.
-If the nearest Mercury Platinum dealer is 20 minutes away and the nearest Yamaha dealer is 90 minutes away, the math eventually swings.
+If the nearest Mercury Premier dealer is 20 minutes away and the nearest Yamaha dealer is 90 minutes away, the math eventually swings.

 Motor lineup match.
-Yamaha is strong in 40 to 250 HP.
-Mercury offers a broader lineup that includes Pro XS (high-performance), Verado (250 to 600 HP naturally aspirated), SeaPro (commercial), and Avator electric.
+Yamaha is strong across many midrange and offshore classes.
+Mercury's advantage for many HBW customers is the breadth of specific families: Pro XS (high-performance), Verado V8/V10/V12 (250 to 600 HP, naturally aspirated), SeaPro (commercial), ProKicker, and Avator electric.
+HBW's standard stocked/sold lane is Mercury FourStroke and Pro XS; Verado and SeaPro are special-order/limited-context conversations, and Avator is not normal HBW inventory.
 If your next motor is outside Yamaha's sweet spot, Mercury may be the better fit.

 Multi-engine plans.
 Customers planning to repower with multiple engines and add joystick piloting often switch to Mercury because Mercury Joystick Piloting integrates well with their broader SmartCraft ecosystem.